Transmission Regulation and Pricing

 The MLEC amount stated below is provided in fulfilment of all relevant regulatory obligations:

-ElectraNet’s Proposed Amended Pricing Methodology is available from the AER’s website.
+ElectraNet’s Proposed Pricing Methodology, as approved in the AER’s Final Determination, is available from the AER’s website.